 Duration: Customizable and can vary from 1-6 hours

 All programs are free to nonprofit organizations and community groups along Colorado’s Front Range.
 Contact us for more information.
-NOTE: We are not accepting bookings at this time.
-Stay connected!
-Check back later this year to see if virtual options have become available.
+NOTE: The Care Equity Project is available for virtual bookings at this time!
+Due to the prevalence of COVID-19, there are no live offerings at this time.

 Reach, Partnerships and Impact